 Luckily, trampoline springs are inexpensive and easy to replace.

 It has been found that hardware stores may have the same size springs but may not be of the same steel to ensure a long life as a trampoline spring.
 Be sure the springs that you do buy are specifically designed for use on a trampoline.

 So let's get started...

 - Replacement springs

-- Trampoline Spring attachment tool - Or use a spring or some other device - screw driver to assist you will leveraging the spring into place.
+- Trampoline Spring attachment tool - Or use a spring or some other device - screwdriver to assist you to leverage the spring into place.